danielcbit/apcctrl/doc/manual/cables.rst

 Due to inadequacies in the
-Win32 API, it is not possible to set/clear/get all the serial port line signals. apcupsd can detect: CTS, DSR, RNG, and CD.
+Win32 API, it is not possible to set/clear/get all the serial port line signals. apcctrl can detect: CTS, DSR, RNG, and CD.
 It can set and clear: RTS and DTR.

 This imposes a few minor restrictions on the functionality of some